Joint Petition Divorce In Malaysia

 In order to file a mutually agreed divorce in Malaysia:

-Read here for comprehensive information more about filing a mutual divorce petition in Malaysia.
+Read here for summary on filing a mutual divorce petition in Malaysia.

 Q1: What is a joint petition divorce in Malaysia?